 Why do human beings die so miserably, so unhappily, with a disease, old age, senility, the body shrunk, ugly?
 Why can't they die naturally and as beautifully as this leaf?
 What is wrong with us?
 In spite of all the doctors, medicines and hospitals, operations and all the agony of life, and the pleasures too, we don't seem able to die with dignity, simplicity, and with a smile.

 Once, walking along a lane, one heard behind one a chant, melodious, rhythmic, with the ancient strength of Sanskrit.
 One stopped and looked round.
-An eldest son, naked to his waist, was carrying a terracotta pot with a fire burning in it.
+An oldest son, naked to his waist, was carrying a terracotta pot with a fire burning in it.
 He was holding it in another vessel and behind him were two men carrying his dead father, covered with a white cloth, and they were all chanting.

 One knew what that chant was, one almost joined in.
 They went past and one followed them.
 They were going down the road chanting, and the eldest son was in tears.
 They carried the father to the beach where they had already collected a great pile of wood and they laid the body on top of that heap of wood and set it on fire.